ccureau/chef-squidguard/README.md

 Requirements
 ------------

 The cookbook has been written to be independent of other cookbooks.
-Use a wrapper cookbook to add additional functionality
+I use a wrapper cookbook to add additional functionality, like integrating with the squid cookbook.

 Attributes
 ----------